arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 is a member of the variant group of any variant TLD, independent of the status of the domain in that group, the request MUST be rejected.
 The response SHOULD be the same as if the domain to be created is reserved.
+__ TODO__: make clear that registering the first domain within any variant group must not be rejected.
+The rejection only happens if at least one other domain of that variant group already exists.

 If a variant-agnostic client initiates the creation of a domain that does not exist and is not a member of any variant group, then the following actions are